jasmingacic/terraform-provider-nks/examples/istio-mesh/README.md

 # Istio mesh example

-This example will show you how to create an istio mesh containing two clusters on Azure (with istio solution installed) with NetApp Kubernetes Service.
+This example will show you how to create an Istio mesh containing two clusters on Azure (with Istio solution installed) with NetApp Kubernetes Service.

 This example does the following: